 At a special Board of Trustees meeting in March 2021, Dr. Gregory Postel was appointed the 18th president of the University of Toledo.
-As the University of Toledo approaches its sesquicentennial, Dr. Postel looks towards the next 150 years.
-He has identified eight key initiatives and appointed campus-wide working groups focused on creating a solid foundation upon which to build future growth.
+As the University of Toledo approached its sesquicentennial, Dr. Postel identified eight key initiatives and appointed campus-wide working groups focused on creating a solid foundation upon which to build future growth.